Embotics/Scenarios/Run-Ansible-Playbooks/README.md

    g.
 Click **OK**.

 ## Download and edit the Ansible completion workflow
-Download the completion workflow,`ansible-vm-component-workflow` from the [Embotics Git Hub / Scenarios](https://github.com/Embotics/Scenarios) repo and then import it into vCommander.
-To learn how to import workflows, see [Exporting and Importing Workflow Definitions](https://docs.embotics.com/vCommander/exporting-and-importing-workflows.htm).
+Download the completion workflow,`ansible-vm-component-workflow` from the [Embotics Git Hub / Scenarios](https://github.com/Embotics/Scenarios) repo and then import it into Commander.
+To learn how to import workflows, see [Exporting and Importing Workflow Definitions](https://docs.embotics.com/commander/exporting-and-importing-workflows.htm).
 The workflow contains two instances of the **Run ansible-playbook** step.

 - the first shows you how to run Ansible playbooks using inline playbook YAML.
 Note that the YAML used for this step is an example that works for Amazon EC2 instances, since it includes the action "ec2_facts".
 Edit the YAML for your target as required.